uchicago-cs/cmsc22000/website/hw/hw1.rst

 ``test.txt`` with the text ``One more change!``.
 Create a commit for that change and push it to GitHub (you should know how to do this by now, but make sure to `ask for help <help.html>`__ if you’re unsure of how to proceed).
+Also, you don't have to use any specific commit message (unlike previous steps where we gave you the exact message), but make sure your commit message is descriptive and to the point.

 Next, in the *second* local repository (the one you just created in a separate location), check if that